Skip to content

 matches:

-value: "{{someDynamic}}" # ❌ not allowed
+value: "{{someDynamic}}" # NOT allowed

 Use static regex strings instead: